conphyture/LSL2Unity/README.md

 Fetching data out of LSL streams.

+Only working on Win64.

+Tested with Unity 5.1.1f1

+TODO

-TODO: at some point look at https://github.com/xfleckx/LSL4Unity
+* at some point look at https://github.com/xfleckx/LSL4Unity
+* import LSL library